lichtara/relational-coherence-hybrid-systems/paper/04_field.md

 ## 4.5 Field and Governability

-Governability depends not on isolated agents, but on the **structural properties of the field**.
+Governability in hybrid human–AI systems depends not on the behavior of isolated agents, but on the **structural properties of the field** within which those agents operate.

-A system becomes difficult or impossible to govern when:
+A system becomes difficult or impossible to govern when the field fails to provide stable conditions for intelligibility, coordination, and responsibility.
+This occurs, in particular, when:

-- Field boundaries are undefined or unstable
+* **Field boundaries are undefined or unstable**, making it unclear where authority, responsibility, or intervention rights begin and end
-- Informational flows are asymmetric or opaque
+* **Informational flows are asymmetric or opaque**, preventing participants from understanding how decisions are produced or propagated
-- Constraints are implicit rather than explicit
+* **Constraints remain implicit rather than explicit**, relying on tacit assumptions instead of inspectable rules or procedures
-- Feedback loops operate faster than institutional response
+* **Feedback loops operate faster than institutional response**, outpacing human oversight, deliberation, or corrective capacity

-In such cases, governance attempts focus on surface behaviors while the underlying field remains unaddressed.
+Under these conditions, governance efforts tend to focus on regulating surface behaviors, outputs, or isolated decisions.
+The underlying relational structure remains unexamined, allowing systemic drift to continue even as formal compliance or performance targets are met.

 ## 4.6 Pathological Field Conditions

-Certain field configurations systematically undermine coherence and sustainability.
+Certain configurations of the field systematically undermine coherence, accountability, and long-term sustainability.
+These **pathological field conditions** do not typically manifest as immediate technical failures, but as gradual degradation of relational intelligibility.

-Examples include:
+Common patterns include:

-- **Overconstrained fields**, where agents lack meaningful degrees of freedom
+* **Overconstrained fields**, in which agents lack meaningful degrees of freedom, leading to rigidity, performative compliance, or suppressed judgment
-- **Underconstrained fields**, where responsibility and accountability dissolve
+* **Underconstrained fields**, in which responsibilities are weakly specified, allowing agency and accountability to diffuse across human, institutional, and algorithmic layers
-- **Fragmented fields**, where agents operate under incompatible local logics
+* **Fragmented fields**, where agents operate under incompatible local logics, producing coordination failures and inconsistent interpretations of authority or obligation
-- **Opaque fields**, where causal relations are inaccessible to participants
+* **Opaque fields**, where causal relations, decision pathways, or sources of influence are inaccessible to participants, eroding trust and contestability

-These conditions often precede systemic failure, erosion of trust, and institutional collapse.
+These conditions often precede systemic failure rather than follow it.
+By the time breakdowns become visible at the level of outcomes or harms, the field has typically already lost the relational structure required for effective intervention, repair, or institutional learning.

 ## 4.7 Field as a Necessary but Insufficient Condition